Mobile Math Website

 2x – 5y + 5z = 17

-Next use Gaussian elimination to obtain the row-echelon form of the linear system.
+Next use Gaussian Elimination to obtain the row-echelon form of the linear system.

-(Review Gaussian elimination if you need to see how to transform a system of linear equations to row-echelon form)
+(Review Gaussian Elimination if you need to see how to transform a system of linear equations to row-echelon form)

 3×4 | x | y | z | = c |